 How to Develop & Enhance the Community at the Coworking Space

-Coworking space can and must be a great platform for creating an atmosphere where people have wonderful leisure time as well as spend working hours effectively.
-I believe every coworking space owner will agree that the main objective for a manager is nurturing community and developing the feeling of partnership and belonging to this community among users.
+Coworking space or a flexible office can and must be a great platform for creating an atmosphere where people have wonderful time and work efficiently.
+I believe every coworking space owner will agree that nurturing community and developing the feeling of partnership and belonging to their flexible workspace community is extremely important.

 It's a known fact that people come to your space not because you have a chair and a desk for them.
-They want to join their tribe of like-minded people in order not to be alone, to learn and discuss new things, to chat during the coffee-breaks, in a word to live a happier life.
+They want to join their tribe of like-minded people, to belong, to learn and discuss new things, to chat during the coffee-breaks, in a word to live a happier life.

 55% of consumers would pay more for better customer experience.